wigy/doccer/README.md

 ## Usage

-Define a configuration `doccer.json` having title of the project and repositories.
+Define a configuration `doccer.json` having the title of the project and repositories.
 It should define entry points for modules.
 ```json
 {